Every graph is a cut locus: Generic behavior

 We shall make use of the main result in \cite{Bu3}, given in the following as a lemma.
 For, denote by ${\cal G}$ the {\sl space of all Riemannian metrics on the surface} $S$; i.e., it is viewed as the space of sections of the bundle of positive definite symmetric matrices over $S$, endowed with the ${\cal C}^\infty$ Whitney topology \cite{Bu3}.

-Recall that a metric $g$ on the surface $S$ is called {\sl cut locus stable} \cite{Bu3} if for any $h$ close to $g$ there is a diffeomorphism $\phi$ of the surface, depending continuously on $h$, such that $\phi(C(x,g))=C(x,h)$; here, $C(x,g)$ denotes the cut locus of $x$ with respect to $g$.
+Recall that a metric $g$ on the surface $S$ is called {\sl cut locus stable} \cite{Bu3} if for any metric $h$ close to $g$ there is a diffeomorphism $\phi$ of the surface, depending continuously on $h$, such that $\phi(C(x,g))=C(x,h)$; here, $C(x,g)$ denotes the cut locus of $x$ with respect to $g$.

 \begin{lm} {\rm \cite{Bu3}} For every point $x$ in $S$ there exists a set ${\cal B}_x$ of $C(x)$ stable metrics on $S$, open and dense in ${\cal G}$.
-Moreover, for any $g$ in ${\cal B}_x$, every ramification point of the cut locus of $x$ with respect to $g$ is joined to $x$ by precisely three segments. \end{lm}
+Moreover, for any $g$ in ${\cal B}_x$, every ramification point of $C(x,g)$ is joined to $x$ by precisely three segments. \end{lm}

-In virtue of Definition \ref{diff_CL} and the remark following it, we can regard a CL-structure on the graph $G$ as a function $G \to Z_2$.
+In virtue of Definition \ref{diff_CL} and the remark following it, we can regard a CL-structure on the graph $G$ as a companion function $G \to \mathbb{Z}_2$.